BAAI-DCAI/DataOptim/README.md

 We use different strategies to collect the prompts for different tasks.
 - **Image captioning.** We carefully collect 5 manually written instructions and randomly sample one as the prompt for each caption.
 The fourth and fifth instructions are from [InstructBLIP](https://github.com/salesforce/LAVIS/blob/main/projects/instructblip/README.md).
 - **Open-ended VQA.** As the answers in VQA datasets are generally short, we add an instruction after the question to ask the model to provide answers with appropriate length.
-- **Multiple-choice VQA.** We add an instruction before the question to ask the model to provide answers with correct options.
+- **Multiple-choice VQA.** For OK-VQA, we add an instruction before the question to ask the model to provide answers with correct options.
+For ScienceQA, we use the instructions and templates designed by [M3IT](https://m3-it.github.io/) and randomly sample one to format the prompt.
+Only data with image context are involved.
-- **Grounding.** We use the templates designed in [Shikra](https://github.com/shikras/shikra) and randomly sample one to format the prompts.
+- **Grounding.** We use the templates designed by [Shikra](https://github.com/shikras/shikra) and randomly sample one to format the prompt.
 - **GPT-4 generated datasets.** We keep the prompts unchanged.

 |Category|Data|Prompts|